cxw42/Dancer2-Plugin-MobileDevice/README.md

 Please report any bugs or feature requests to [http://github.com/cxw42/Dancer2-Plugin-MobileDevice/issues](http://github.com/cxw42/Dancer2-Plugin-MobileDevice/issues)

+# FUNCTIONS

+This section exists to satisfy [Pod::Coverage](https://metacpan.org/pod/Pod::Coverage) :D .

+## is\_mobile\_device

+Return truthy if the current request is from a mobile device.

+## BUILD

+Adds the hooks described above.

 # ACKNOWLEDGEMENTS

 This plugin is a port of [Dancer::Plugin::MobileDevice](https://metacpan.org/pod/Dancer::Plugin::MobileDevice), initially written for an article of the Dancer advent calendar 2010.

+Thanks to the Dancer core developers for contributions.
+Please see the package metadata for additional contributors.

 # LICENSE